-Across the course of your life you have no doubt passed several rites of initiation but may not have taken notice of them.
-Did you earn a driver's license?
-Register to vote?
-The permission to purchase alcohol?
+Across the course of your life, you have no doubt passed several rites of initiation but may not have taken notice of them.
+Did you earn a driver's licence, register to vote, or acquire the permission to purchase alcohol?
 In North American culture, these three common markers indicate the passing from a previous stage of life to a new one, with new rights and responsibilities.
-As a child, you were not allowed to have a driver's license.
-At age 14-18, depending on your state and location (rural versus urban), you were allowed to drive a tractor, use farm equipment, operate a motor vehicle during daylight hours, or have full access to public roads.
+As a child, you were not allowed to have a driver's licence.
+At age fourteen to eighteen, depending on your province and location (rural versus urban), you were allowed to drive a tractor, use farm equipment, operate a motor vehicle during daylight hours, or have full access to public roads.
 With the privilege of driving comes responsibility.
-It is your responsibility to learn what the signs and signals mean, and to obey traffic laws for the common safety.
-In order for stop signs to work, we all have to agree on the behavior associated with them and observe that behavior.
+It is your responsibility to learn what the signs and signals mean and to obey traffic laws for the common safety.
+In order for stop signs to work, we all have to agree on the behaviour associated with them and observe that behaviour.

 Sometimes people choose to ignore a stop sign, or accidentally miss one, and it places the public in danger.
-Law enforcement officials serve to help reinforce that common safety as representatives of the culture, empowered by the people themselves based on a common agreement of what a stop sign means, and what a driver is supposed to do when approaching one.
-Some people may argue that law enforcement serves some while prosecuting others, and this debate point may deserve consideration, but across cultures there are rules, signs, and symbols that we share.
+Law enforcement officials reinforce that common safety as representatives of the culture, empowered by the people themselves based on a common agreement of what a stop sign means and what a driver is supposed to do when approaching one.
+Some people may argue that law enforcement serves some while it prosecutes others.
+This point of debate may deserve some consideration, but across cultures, there are rules, signs, and symbols that we share.

-Rites of initiation8 mark the transition of the role or status of the individual within the group.
+Rites of initiation mark the transition of the role or status of the individual within the group.
 Your first day on the job may have been a challenge as you learned your way around the physical space, but the true challenge was to learn how the group members communicate with each other.
-If you graduate from college with a Master of Business Administration (MBA) degree, you will already have passed a series of tests, learned terms and theories, and possess a symbol of accomplishment in your diploma, but that only grants you the opportunity to look for a job-to seek access to a new culture.
+If you graduate from college with a Master of Business Administration (MBA) degree, you will already have passed a series of tests, learned terms and theories, and possess a symbol of accomplishment in your degree, but that only grants you the opportunity to look for a job-to seek access to a new culture.